-On November 15, 2020, the court preliminarily approved an injunctive relief settlement in this data breach class action against Facebook.
-Once finally approved, the injunctive relief settlement will require Facebook to adopt, implement, and/or maintain a detailed set of security commitments for the next five years, which will be independently assessed by a third-party.
+On May 6, 2021, the court granted final approval of an injunctive relief settlement in this data breach class action against Facebook, which requires Facebook to adopt, implement, and/or maintain a detailed set of security commitments for the next five years, which will be independently assessed by a third-party.

 On February 14, 2019, the Honorable William Alsup of the United States District Court for the Northern District of California appointed Cohen Milstein Co-Interim Class Counsel in this putative nationwide data breach class action against Facebook for its failure to protect its customers from a breach of personal data.

 On October 29, 2018, Cohen Milstein and co-counsel filed a putative nationwide class action against Facebook for breach of personal data.
 The case was named: Angeles Meneses v.
 Facebook, Case No. 3:18-cv-6583, U.S. District Court, Northern District of California, San Francisco Division.

 On September 28, 2018, Facebook announced that the personal information of approximately 30 million users may have been compromised in a breach of Facebook’s computer network.
 According to Facebook, names and contact information for 15 million users were stolen, while another 14 million users had additional profile details taken, such as their recent search history, gender, educational background, geolocation data, birth dates, and lists of people and pages they follow.

 Facebook began to notify those impacted on or about October 12, 2018.

 According to Facebook, the data breach was the result of a software vulnerability that permitted access tokens—which enables Facebook users to stay logged into Facebook without reentering their password—to be taken.
 The vulnerability existed for over a year, from July 2017 to September 2018.